PelionIoT/virtual-demo-for-pelion/README.md

     ```
     $ cd /build/mbed-cloud-client-example/
     ```
-2. Assuming you've modifed `main.cpp` as suggested above, we can now proceed and produce the new firmware:
+2. Assuming you've modified `main.cpp` as suggested above, we can now proceed and produce the new firmware:
     ```
     $ make -C __x86_x64_NativeLinux_mbedtls/ mbedCloudClientExample.elf
     ```